linode/docs/docs/guides/development/python/how-to-import-python3-modules/index.md

 ## Before You Begin

-1. Familiarize yourself with Linode's [Getting Started](/docs/getting-started/) guide and complete the steps for setting your Linode's hostname and timezone.
+1. Familiarize yourself with our [Getting Started with Linode](/docs/getting-started/) guide and complete the steps for setting your Linode's hostname and timezone.

-2. This guide uses `sudo` wherever possible.
-Complete the sections of the [Securing Your Server](/docs/security/securing-your-server/) guide to create a standard user account, harden SSH access and remove unnecessary network services.
-Do **not** follow the Configure a Firewall section yet.
+1. This guide uses `sudo` wherever possible.
+Complete the sections of the [How to Secure Your Server](/docs/security/securing-your-server/) guide to create a standard user account, harden SSH access and remove unnecessary network services. **Do not** follow the *Configure a Firewall* section yet.
 This guide includes firewall rules specifically for an OpenVPN server.

-3. Update your system:
+1. Update your system:

         sudo apt-get update && sudo apt-get upgrade

-4. Ensure Python is properly installed on the Linode and you are able to launch and use the Python programming environment.
+1. Ensure Python is properly installed on the Linode and you can launch and use the Python programming environment.
 To run Python on Ubuntu, use the command `python3`.
-For information on how to use Python, see the [Linode guide to Python](https://www.linode.com/docs/guides/how-to-install-python-on-ubuntu-20-04/).
+For information on how to use Python, see our guide on [How to Install Python 3 on Ubuntu](https://www.linode.com/docs/guides/how-to-install-python-on-ubuntu-20-04/).

 {{< note >}}
-This guide is written for a non-root user.
+The steps in this guide are written for non-root users.
 Commands that require elevated privileges are prefixed with `sudo`.
-If you are not familiar with the `sudo` command, see the [Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
+If you are not familiar with the `sudo` command, see the [Linux Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
 {{< /note >}}

-## Installing Modules in Python 3
+## Install Modules in Python 3

 The `pip` package manager is the best way to install Python 3 modules.
 However, modules that do not support `pip` can still be installed locally as long as they provide a `setup.py` file.